 One exception to these difficulties may be found in the form of cannabis vape pens, since marijuana is already highly regulated in states where it is legal.
 While ecommerce merchants can’t sell cannabis online, there’s still an opportunity to be found in selling marijuana-related accessories.

 Buying trends in the ecommerce industry are ever-fluctuating, and things are only going to shake up even more in 2019.
-By keeping an eye on trending niches and online shopping statistics from 2018, we can not only get an idea of where various industries are headed, but also plan how to have an even more profitable year to come.
-Be sure to keep an eye on this blog for industry updates as the year progresses, and for upcoming tools that will make your site even better in 2019.
+By keeping an eye on trending niches and online shopping statistics from 2018, we can get an idea of where various industries are headed and plan how to have an even more profitable year to come.